Skip to content

 Safeguarding

-We all have a duty to safeguard the wellbeing of children and vulnerable adults, including safeguarding from extremism (known as Prevent).
-Safeguarding concerns can be reported to Oxfordshire’s Safeguarding Children or Adults Boards.
+Safeguarding is everyone’s business.
+We all have a duty to safeguard the wellbeing of children and vulnerable adults.

-If you’re worried about someone being radicalised, you can find out more information on what signs to look for and how to share your concerns via www.actearly.uk, a website developed by Counter Terrorism Police, agencies and partners.
+We have a duty to support vulnerable people and prevent people from being drawn into extremism.
+If you’re worried about someone you can find out more information on what signs to look for and how to share your concerns via www.actearly.uk, a website developed by Counter Terrorism Police, agencies and partners.

 As part of the Prevent duty the Oxfordshire Channel Panel brings together a range of agencies to support people vulnerable to radicalisation in our district.